hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 1. Only one GPU backend can be enabled at a time (CUDA, HIP, or SYCL)
 2. Some features like full support for 64-bit integers (`BigInt`) are not available
 3. Memory management options (device vs unified memory) affect solver availability
+4. Umpire is implicitly enabled by default when building with CUDA or HIP support

 The table below lists the available GPU-specific build options for both autotools and CMake build systems.